List of most expensive basketball transfers

-The following is a list of most expensive basketball transfers, which presents the 20 highest fees ever paid for players as of the end of the summer of 2015.
+The following is a list of most expensive basketball transfers, which presents the highest fees ever paid for players..

 The list contains a few transfers which broke the world transfer record: those of Antonello Riva, Stefano Rusconi, Dino Rađa, Dino Meneghin, all broke the record, signing for Italian clubs and a Greek club.
 The list also features two players who, at the time of the transfer, broke the national record for the club they were signing for: Ricky Rubio and Milan Gurović.

-Highest fees
+Highest buy-outs

 Most high-value transfers involve clubs in the Eurozone.
 The order in this table is based on the transfer amount in euros.
-Due to exchange rate fluctuations the order is different in former Italian lira, which is also shown in the table.
+Due to exchange rate fluctuations the order is different in $ which is also shown on the table.